 The calculation of child support is typically established through the use of a guideline worksheet.

 When couples divorce, one spouse may need financial assistance.
 This happens when a spouse does not possess the capability to sufficiently support themselves and maintain the lifestyle they enjoyed prior to the dissolution of the marriage.
 The court can award this financial support to either spouse, so that they can maintain a reasonable standard of living.
 The court will consider several factors when determining the award, including:

 - Income and potential income of each spouse

 - Possible redress to earning capacity

 - Overall mental, physical and emotional health of each spouse

 - The age of both spouses

 Spousal support can be awarded on a temporary or permanent basis.
 The duration will depend on your specific circumstances.
-Whether you are located in Warren County or Clinton County, we have the capacity to assist you.
+Whether you are located in Warren County or Clinton County, we understand the court processes and have the capacity to assist you.

 Here To Help You Establish Or Modify Support Awards

 If you need to establish support or modify a current support order, we can assist you.
 With over two decades of experience, our lawyer understands how to properly evaluate the parameters courts use to determine both spousal and child support.
 Located in Lebanon, call our office at 513-282-6080 or complete the contact form to schedule a consultation.